Richard B. Kirchhoff Public Policy Internships

 - View our Policy Priorities, including University and College Campus Suicide Prevention

-- Attend a State Capitol Day, an annual event where AFSP advocates can meet with their state legislators to discuss top suicide prevention and mental health policy priorities
+- Attend an Advocacy Action Day, an annual event where AFSP advocates can meet with their state legislators to discuss top suicide prevention and mental health policy priorities

 - Host an Out of the Darkness Campus Walk